leobudima/elogii-blog/content/delivery-tactics-to-grow-operations.md

 At the same time, if you pledge to offer faster delivery, you have to make good on that promise.

 A bad experience can have a much bigger impact on how customers perceive your brand than five good reviews.
-So, it’s vital that whatever you offer you make the utmost effort to fulfill it.
+So, it’s vital that whatever you offer you make the utmost effort to fulfil it.

-# 5. Move your product and service offers online.
+## 5. Move your product and service offers online.

 In-store shopping is in decline.
 In 2020, [**retail sales dropped by 16.4 percent**](https://www.cnbc.com/2020/05/15/this-breakdown-of-retail-sales-data-shows-why-amazon-is-leading-the-stock-market.html) and continue to plummet thanks to the COVID-19 outbreak.